openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Global view

-In order for MTSRE/MTO to be able to view portions of metrics for all of their deployments, each managed service will have its own tenant in Red Hat Observability (RHOBS).
+In order for MTSRE/MTO to be able to view portions of metrics for all of their deployments, each managed service will have its own tenant in Red Hat Observability Service (RHOBS).
 This will allow remote-writing a subset of metrics from the Prometheus instances into RHOBS.

 ### Scraping metrics from platform components